jacobtomlinson/advent-of-gpu-code-2020/README.md

 I am originally from a sysadmin background and am not a data scientist.
 Therefore doing the Advent of Code in Python on the GPU is a way for me to level up my GPU coding skills and bring you all along for the ride.

+One of the Numba devs [Graham Markall](https://twitter.com/gmarkall) is also solving Advent of Code on the GPU, so check out [his solutions](https://github.com/gmarkall/advent-of-numba).
+He actually knows what he is doing!

 #### What kind of GPU are you using?

 I generally SSH to a machine with a pair of NVIDIA Quadro RTX 8000s.
 I also have a laptop with an NVIDIA GeForce GTX 1050.